CodeDigital/botmyguy/README.md

-# botmyguy
+# Bot My Guy
-The Official Project for BOTMyGuy.
-The Twitch Chat bot with stream games, commands and more!
+The Twitch Chat bot designed for an optimal viewer/streamer interaction experience featuring stream games, chat commands and more!

+## Welcome!
+This project is still under construction.